-Access to stable employment has been shown to lead to better levels of health for employed individuals, such as decreased stress related to future employment status or earnings (9, 10).

-• Increased access to, and levels of, employment amongst parents has been shown to lead to positive outcomes for children, such as fewer emergency room visits or days of school missed due to sickness (11).
+- Access to stable employment leads to improved levels of health for employed individuals, including decreased stress related to future employment status or earnings (9, 10). - Increased access to, and levels of, employment amongst parents has been shown to have positive outcomes for children, such as fewer emergency room visits and days of school missed due to sickness (11).